return/swift-haiku-build/README.md

 * swift-4-haiku-support-upstream (Deals with upstream Swift.)

-* swift-4-haiku-support-upstream-1 (Temporary branch which will be removed once merged.)

 ### Patches for Swift 3.1 support:

 Patches related to improving Swift 3.1 for Haiku live on `swift-3.1-haiku`.
 This branch is also used for building the swift-3.1 recipe at HaikuPorts.
 If you intend to improve version 3.1 You should switch your branch to `swift-3.1-haiku` like the following structure below: